contributte/middlewares/.docs/README.md

 - `startup` - triggered when `$app->run()` is called
 - `request` - triggered before the chain is called
-- `error` - triggered when exceptions is ocurred
+- `error` - triggered when exceptions is occurred
 - `response` - triggered after the chain is called

 You attach listener calling the method `$app->addListener(type, callback)`.